mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/03/chainguard-nginx.md

 ---
-title: Chainguard nginx container image
+title: chainguard nginx container image
 date: 2023-03-16
 tags: [containers, kubernetes, security]
-description: let s see what are the advantages of using a chainguard container image, with nginx
+description: let's see what are the advantages of using a chainguard container image, with nginx
 aliases:
     - /chainguard-nginx/
 ---